 - Buttermilk is acidic and acidic ingredients tenderize the cake crumb.
 Buttermilk has a lovely tangy flavor and helps moisturize the cake.

-- Oil stays liquid at room temperature, so cakes made with oil are softer than cakes made with butter.
-Oil has more water than butter, so the wet batter bakes up into a very moist (again, sorry it’s just the best description) cake.
+- Oil stays liquid at room temperature and when chilled, so cakes made with oil are softer than cakes made with butter.

 - Because we don’t “cream” the batter as we do with a butter cake, the air in the batter comes from emulsifying the batter and from the leavening.
 This means we get lots and lots of tiny air bubbles in the batter.
 That translates to a very fine and even crumb with melts in your mouth.